-Beginning in 2017-2018, WSMA member schools may elect to become WSMA Accredited.
-This honor recognizes a school’s outstanding participation in WSMA programming and distinguishes the school’s music program.
+WSMA Accreditation recognizes a school’s outstanding participation in WSMA programming and distinguishes the school’s music program.
 WSMA applauds efforts to provide valuable music education opportunities for students.

-WSMA is proud to announce the inaugural list of
+WSMA is proud to announce this year’s list of

 WSMA Accredited Schools!

 In order to become a WSMA Accredited School:

 - The school must be a current member of WSMA.